EUPP-benchmark/ESSD-mbm/README.md

 ## Data

+First, if you do not have it, get the ESSD benchmark dataset using [the download script](https://github.com/EUPP-benchmark/ESSD-benchmark-datasets).
+This will fetch the dataset into NetCDF files on your disk.

-The data files of the ESSD benchmark must be available somewhere, and indicated in the variable `path_to_data` of the `config.py` module.
-In this file, the path to the postprocessors files and to where the output can be written may also be indicated.
+Then, for the present scripts, these NetCDF files of the ESSD benchmark must be available somewhere, and indicated in the variable `path_to_data` of the `config.py` module.
+In this file, the path to the postprocessors files (see below) and to where the output can be written may also be indicated.

 ## Details on the method and usage